kumavale/mipsi/README.md

     - [x] PRTX
     - [x] PRTC
     - [x] PRTS
+    - [x] RST

 ## Note
 1. ~~Unsigned integers are not supported, but instead behave as signed integers.~~
+2. If "Debug build", panics when overflow occurs.